-- (a) Barbed wire fencing is not permitted in any district, except that up to four strands of barbed wire may be permitted for public utilities or other similar uses. - (b) Electrified fences are not allowed to be used within any district except for low voltage (four or less volts) invisible "pet" electric fences. - (c) Fences in a front yard shall not exceed 48 inches in height, except for fences in non-residential areas that are necessary for security as determined by the Planning Director.

-- (d) Except as otherwise provided for within this Section, no fence shall exceed 72 inches in height, except for fences around tennis courts, baseball fields, or other similar public recreational uses. - (e) Utility, Communication, and Energy uses shall be permitted fences up to 96 inches in height. - (f) Fences shall only be constructed within the applicable property line and shall not be constructed on or over any public easements. - (g) All fences shall be maintained in good working order by the property owner.
+- (a) Barbed wire fencing is not permitted in any district. - (b) Fences in a front yard shall not exceed 48 inches in height, except for fences in non-residential areas that are necessary for security as determined by Staff. - (c) Except as otherwise provided for within this Section, no fence shall exceed 72 inches in height, except for fences around tennis courts, baseball fields, or other similar public recreational uses. - (d) Utility, Communication, and Energy uses shall be permitted fences up to 96 inches in height. - (e) Fences shall only be constructed within the applicable property line and shall not be constructed on or over any public easements but may be constructed within a required setback. - (f) All fences shall be maintained in good working order by the property owner.
 In the event that a fence has not been maintained or has been damaged, the Town may require the owner to repair or remove the fence within 30 days of written notice or other reasonable time period as determined by the Town.